LivingWithHippos/unchained-bot/README.md

 git clone https://github.com/LivingWithHippos/unchained-bot.git
 ```
 Don't use git:
-* download [this repo](https://github.com/LivingWithHippos/unchained-bot) as a zip file ("Clone Or Download" on the right and then "Download ZIP")
+* download this repository as a zip file ("Clone Or Download" on the right and then "Download ZIP")
 * extract it somewhere

 ####  3. Save your bot's token
- Create a file named `config.json` under the root directory (unchained-bot).
+ Create a file named `config.json` under the root directory of the repository (unchained-bot).
  Copy and paste this, using your token:

  ```json